-Rated: G Reviewed by: Frank Release date: April 22, 2009 Released by: Disney Nature
+Rated: G Reviewed by: Frank Release date: April 22, 2009 Released by: Walt Disney Pictures

 This could be just an upgrade of the old TV nature shows that Walt Disney himself would present during the early years of television.
 But it is bigger, brighter, filmed better, has more beauty and almost requires adoration of the natural flow of life on Earth.